 Septic tank and drain field basics

 The waste from all the drains in your home goes to the septic tank.
-Solids settle at the bottom of the tank while waste water exits the tank and continues into pipes designed for the release of the water into your drain field or leach field.
+Solids settle at the bottom of the tank while waste water exits the tank and continues into pipes.
+These pipes are designed for the release of the water into your drain field or leach field.
 The water is then treated.

-This process works quite well as long as one critical condition is met: sludge must always be kept below the exit point level in the septic tank.
+This process works quite well as long as one critical condition is met.
+Sludge must always be kept below the exit point level in the septic tank.
 For this reason, it’s very important that you check your septic tank’s fill level about once a year.

 Then, every three to five years, you should schedule service to have your tank pumped out.
 The pumping schedule for your specific tank will be based on your usage patterns.

 The reason why sludge cannot be permitted to move into the drain field is that it will quickly clog up the pipes and slow down the flow of water.

 In extreme cases, sludge can literally dam up the entire drain field system and stop all water flow.
 This will allow all the contaminated waste to enter adjacent soil, which can turn into a critical situation if area groundwater becomes contaminated.

 How to ensure that your drain field is in great shape

 Experienced septic contractors will help keep your drain field running right by providing full system checks and repairs that are compliant with the Florida state requirements for septic tanks in your area.

 Quality Septic is available for thorough drain field and septic system inspections, which should be performed on a regular basis.
 This way, you can be alerted to early signs of trouble and get the problems resolved before major damage occurs.